nazoadiego/tiny-habits/README.md

 ## Credits

-Special thanks to zincplusplus https://github.com/zincplusplus/habit-tracker for the original idea, and an extension that I found so useful it made me wanna build one just like that.
+Special thanks to zincplusplus https://github.com/zincplusplus/habit-tracker for the original idea, and an extension that I found so useful it motivated me to build my own.

 ## API Documentation